(Photo courtesy of NetPS Plant Finder)

 Colorado Spruce is primarily valued in the landscape for its distinctively pyramidal habit of growth.
 It has rich green evergreen foliage which emerges bluish-green in spring.
 The needles remain green throughout the winter.
 The rough gray bark adds an interesting dimension to the landscape.

 Colorado Spruce is a dense evergreen tree with a strong central leader and a distinctive and refined pyramidal form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance tree.
 When pruning is necessary, it is recommended to only trim back the new growth of the current season, other than to remove any dieback.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

 Colorado Spruce is recommended for the following landscape applications;

 Planting & Growing

-Prospector Elm will grow to be about 60 feet tall at maturity, with a spread of 50 feet.
-It has a high canopy with a typical clearance of 7 feet from the ground, and should not be planted underneath power lines.
-As it matures, the lower branches of this tree can be strategically removed to create a high enough canopy to support unobstructed human traffic underneath.
-It grows at a fast rate, and under ideal conditions can be expected to live for 90 years or more.
+Colorado Spruce will grow to be about 50 feet tall at maturity, with a spread of 20 feet.
+It has a low canopy, and should not be planted underneath power lines.
+It grows at a slow rate, and under ideal conditions can be expected to live for 80 years or more.